-Michael Jeffrey Jordan is a professional American basketball player, Olympic athlete, businessperson and actor.
+Michael Jeffrey Jordan is a former professional American basketball player, Olympic athlete, businessperson and actor.
 Considered one of the best basketball players ever, he dominated the sport from the mid-1980s to the late 1990s.

 Jordan led the Chicago Bulls to six National Basketball Association championships and earned the NBA's Most Valuable Player Award five times.
 With five regular-season MVPs and three All-Star MVPs, Jordan became the most decorated player in the NBA.

 Jordan grew up with a stable family life.
 His mother, Delores, was a bank teller who has since written several books.
 His father, James, was a maintenance worker turned manager at General Electric.
 Jordan had four siblings: Larry, Deloris, Roslyn and James Jr.

 Jordan's father, James, introduced him to baseball and built a basketball court in their backyard.
 James was murdered in the summer of 1993 when two teenagers shot him in his car in an apparent robbery as he was driving from Charlotte to Wilmington, North Carolina.
 He went missing for 11 days until his body was found in a swamp in McColl, South Carolina.
 The teens were later tried and convicted of the crime and received life sentences for first-degree murder.